capytaine/capytaine/docs/user_manual/problem_setup.rst

     problem.encounter_wavenumber

-In some cases (radiation problems in infinite depth), setting the frequency to zero or infinity is possible.
+For radiation problems, setting the frequency to zero or infinity is possible.
 Simply pass the value `0.0` or `float('inf')` to one of the above magnitude.
+The default Green function supports zero and infinite frequency in infinite depth, and infinite frequency in finite depth (but not zero frequency in finite depth).

 Legacy Nemoh.cal parameters files